bigfootproject/sahara-image-elements/README.rst

 Sahara image elements project (Spark experimental fork)
 =======================================================

-This repo is a place for Sahara-related for diskimage-builder elements.

-This has been forked from the OpenStack repository to develop the Spark support in Sahara.
-The images created with this version of the DIB, should be used together with the Sahara version available here: https://github.com/bigfootproject/sahara
+This repository has been forked to develop the Spark support in Sahara.
+The images created with this version of the DIB should be used together with the Sahara version available here: https://github.com/bigfootproject/sahara

-Images for Spark are created using CDH HDFS and a precompiled Spark from the Apache repositories.
+The changes from the upstream repository include:

+- support for more recent versions of Spark
+- Use the Cloudera element to install HDFS from CDH 5.3
+- Other non-Spark elements and image types to support project related to `Bigfoot <http://bigfootproject.eu>`_

-For images for all the other Sahara plugin use the standard Sahara DIB.
+To create images for Spark on CDH4 HDFS and for all the other Sahara plugins use the standard Sahara DIB.

 You should only need to run this command: